comunica/Article-SSWS2020-AMF/content/conclusions.md

 In this article, we introduced client-side and server-side improvements to the AMF feature for TPF.
-Thanks to the newly introduced benchmarking framework, our experiments are fully and easily reprodicible.
+Thanks to the newly introduced benchmarking framework, our experiments are fully and easily reproducible.
 As results have shown, our client-side algorithms significantly reduce query execution times compared to the algorithm introduced by Vander Sande et al.
 Furthermore, we have shown that AMF metadata requires limited effort from servers.